Collectivization in the Soviet Union: Latvia

 After the Soviet Occupation of Latvia in June 1940, the country's new rulers were faced with a problem: the agricultural reforms of the inter-war period had expanded individual holdings.
 The property of "enemies of the people" and refugees, as well as those above 30 hectares, was nationalized in 1940–44, but those who were still landless were then given plots of 15 hectares each.
 Thus, Latvian agriculture remained essentially dependent on personal smallholdings, making central planning difficult.
 In 1940–41 the Communist Party repeatedly said that collectivization would not occur forcibly, but rather voluntarily and by example.
 To encourage collectivization high taxes were enforced and new farms were given no government support.
 But after 1945 the Party dropped its restrained approach as the voluntary approach was not yielding results.
 Latvians were accustomed to individual holdings (viensētas), which had existed even during serfdom, and for many farmers, the plots awarded to them by the interwar reforms were the first their families had ever owned.
 Furthermore, the countryside was filled with rumours regarding the harshness of collective farm life.

 Pressure from Moscow to collectivize continued and the authorities in Latvia sought to reduce the number of individual farmers (increasingly labelled kulaki or budži) through higher taxes and requisitioning of agricultural products for state use.
 The first kolkhoz was established only in November 1946 and by 1948, just 617 kolkhozes had been established, integrating 13,814 individual farmsteads (12.6% of the total).
 The process was still judged too slow, and in March 1949 just under 13,000 kulak families, as well as a large number of individuals, were identified.
 Between March 24 and March 30, 1949, about 40,000 people were deported and resettled at various points throughout the USSR.

 After these deportations, the pace of collectivization increased as a flood of farmers rushed into kolkhozes.
 Within two weeks 1740 new kolkhozes were established and by the end of 1950, just 4.5% of Latvian farmsteads remained outside the collectivized units; about 226,900 farmsteads belonged to collectives, of which there were now around 14,700.
-Rural life changed as farmers' daily movements were dictated to by plans, decisions, and quotas formulated elsewhere and delivered through an intermediate non-farming hierarchy.
-The new kolkhozes, especially smaller ones, were ill-equipped and poor – at first farmers were paid once a year in kind and then in cash, but salaries were very small and at times farmers went unpaid or even ended up owing money to the kholhoz.
+Rural life changed as farmers' daily movements were governed by plans, decisions, and quotas formulated elsewhere and delivered through an intermediate non-farming hierarchy.
+The new kolkhozes, especially smaller ones, were ill-equipped and poor – at first farmers were paid once a year in kind and then in cash, but salaries were very small and at times farmers went unpaid or even ended up owing money to the kolkhoz.
 Farmers still had small pieces of land (not larger than 0.5 ha) around their houses where they grew food for themselves.
 Along with collectivization, the government tried to uproot the custom of living in individual farmsteads by resettling people in villages.
 However this process failed due to lack of money since the Soviets planned to move houses as well.